-A pyrexia of unknown origin, commonly shortened to PUO (also known as a fever of unknown origin (FUO), was originally defined in 1961 as the condition in which the core body temperature is >38.3 oC for a period of three weeks or more, with no diagnosis reached after one week of inpatient investigation 1.
+A pyrexia of unknown origin, commonly shortened to PUO and also known as a fever of unknown origin (FUO), was originally defined in 1961 as the condition in which the core body temperature is >38.3oC for a period of three weeks or more, with no diagnosis reached after one week of inpatient investigation 1.
 Setting the period at ≥3 weeks was not arbitrary, but was felt likely to exclude self-limited viral infections, which usually resolve in under 3 weeks 5.

 In modern practice the term is often used more loosely by clinicians for any case in which a patient presents with a persistent fever without clear cause after a set of reasonable initial investigations.
 A typical request for a CT chest abdomen and pelvis for such a case may follow along the lines of "PUO, ? source of infection".

-More recently the term IUO for inflammation of unknown origin has been coined for cases of unexplained chronic inflammation without fever.
-Unsurprisingly there is a certain degree of overlap between the causes of PUO and IUO 5.
+More recently the term inflammation of unknown origin has been coined for cases of unexplained chronic inflammation without fever.
+Unsurprisingly there is a certain degree of overlap between the causes of pyrexia/fever of unknown origin and inflammation of unknown origin 5.

 Of course the possible causes of pyrexia are broad and not just restricted to infections, with both neoplasms and inflammatory disorders figuring heavily in the etiologies.

 In one published prospective series from 1997, 26% had infections, 13% had neoplasms, and 24% had non-infectious inflammatory diseases.
 In 30% patients no cause could be found despite an extensive investigative work-up 2.